• Home

 What I did differently — and why it worked

-My leadership journey began in global CRM and loyalty marketing strategy before I was headhunted into the oil and gas industry to lead a complex global operation, I learned early that no matter how complex a system is, it is ultimately held together by human behaviour:
+My leadership journey began in global CRM and loyalty marketing strategy before I was headhunted into a highly pressurised industrial environment to lead a complex global operation.

-That experience confirmed what I had always known intuitively:
+That experience confirmed what I had always sensed intuitively:

-when you restore trust and connection, systems self-heal.
+When trust and connection are restored, systems self-heal.

 I went on to design and implement an Operational Excellence Service Model that became a global framework for supplier and service governance across 35 countries.
-It was externally audited and recognised as best-in-class.
+It was independently audited and recognised as best-in-class.

 Budgets stabilised.